PCL

 Non-Surgical Treatment

-Mild to moderate PCL injuries can often be treated without surgery:
+Mild to moderate PCL injuries can often be managed without needing an operation.
+The treatment, for PCL injuries may include:

 Rest and activity modification